georgexyz19/georgexyz.com/content/posts/what-is-behind-flask-run.md

 $ flask run
 ```

-When you run the command `pip install flask`, the pip system installs a `flask` python script in the
+When you run the command `pip install flask`, the pip system installs a `flask` python script file in the
 `venv/bin/` directory.
 You can think of `flask` as a command and `run` as an argument to the command.
 The `run` part is actually a sub-command.
 You can run `flask --help` to find out other available
 sub-commands.